-I asked the female partner if she believed the fabulously beautiful 47-year-old movie star who was recently in the news, used her own eggs for her second pregnancy.
-The woman stared at me, her eyes filling with tears as she said “please don’t tell me she didn’t use her own eggs.
-She was my last hope that perhaps it could work for me too!
 I told her that I didn’t know for sure, of course.
-It was possible that given her few financial restraints, that she froze her eggs at a much younger age, but more likely than not, it was either a known or an anonymous egg donor.
+Given her few financial restraints, it was possible that she froze her eggs at a much younger age, but more likely than not, it was either a known or anonymous egg donor.

-People in the public eye are entitled to their privacy.
-However, they are constantly being hounded by the press where nothing is off limits, including their children and how they came to be.
-I completely understand their need to protect their children.
-None of this is public information.
 Why should the world know if they used an egg donor before the child knows?
-Being publicly open would put the child at risk of hearing about his/her beginnings from the paparazzi or reporter trying to snag a headline.
-With that said, I do have a yearning for a day when third part reproduction will be discussed more openly, so individuals and couples will feel less stigmatized by the way they chose to create their family.
+Being publicly open would put the child at risk of hearing about his/her beginnings from the paparazzi or reporters trying to snag a headline.
+With that said, I do have a yearning for a day when third-party reproduction will be discussed more openly so individuals and couples will feel less stigmatized by the way they choose to create their families.

 Blog post by Bette Galen, LCSW